-Primary bud survival of Cabernet Franc was >80 % with bud mortality of 5 % or less (Table 12).
+Primary bud survival of four clones of Cabernet Franc was >80 % with bud mortality of 5 % or less (Table 13).

 Table 13: Bud damage of four clones of Cabernet Franc growing in the western part of Orchard Mesa near Grand Junction, CO from extreme low temperature events in late October 2019.